mindspore-ai/docs/tutorials/experts/source_en/operation/op_custom_aot.md

 extern "C" int FuncNameInit(int *ndims, int64_t **shapes, const char **dtypes, AotExtra *extra);
 ```

-`FuncName` in the name of the initialization function is the name of the main function above.
+The function name `FuncName` is the name of the operator main function.
 The return value is of type int, with 0 indicating normal exit and non-zero indicating an exception.
 The meaning of the parameter list is as follows:

-- `ndims` (int \*): Array of dimensions for input and output shapes.
+- ndims (int \*): Array of dimensions for input and output shapes.
-- `shapes` (int64_t \*\*): Array of shapes for inputs and outputs.
+- shapes (int64_t \*\*): Array of shapes for inputs and outputs.
-- `dtypes` (const char \*\*): Array of data types for inputs and outputs.
+- dtypes (const char \*\*): Array of data types for inputs and outputs.
-- `extra` (AotExtra \*): The pointer to an extension for attribute-bearing custom operators.
+- extra (AotExtra \*): Custom operator extensions with attributes.
 The `AotExtra` type is defined in the header file [custom_aot_extra.h](https://gitee.com/mindspore/mindspore/blob/master/tests/st/ops/graph_kernel/custom/aot_test_files/custom_aot_extra.h) provided by MindSpore.

 ### Shape Inference Function